-4.2.3 Map the terminators of Pluto and Charon with high resolution
+4.2.3 Map the Terminators of Pluto and Charon with High Resolution

-At roughly an hour before Pluto closest approach, LORRI will observe a strip crossing the terminator across Pluto roughly 1900 long by 450 km wide, at a phase angle of 28 deg with a resolution of 240 m pixel-1 (P\pan\alongtrack\8x2\2).
-The highest resolution Pluto images will be taken fifteen minutes before Pluto closest approach, when LORRI and MVIC will take a series of simultaneous images of Pluto at 59 degrees phase (P\pan\terminator\simultMVIC\1).
+At roughly an hour before Pluto closest approach, LORRI will observe a strip crossing the terminator across Pluto roughly 1900 long by 450 km wide, at a phase angle of 28 deg with a resolution of 240 m pixel-1(P\pan\alongtrack\8x2\2).
+The highest resolution Pluto images will be taken fifteen minutes before Pluto closest approach, when LORRI and MVIC will take a series of simultaneous images of Pluto at 59 deg phase (P\pan\terminator\simultMVIC\1).
 Six to ten images will be made of Pluto by each instrument, depending on the size of the error ellipse, which is dominated by the time of flight uncertainty.
-With LORRI, the resolution will be 0.70 km pixel-1, so each image will cover 72 x 72 km.
-MVIC's resolution at the same distance is 0.30 km pixel-1, and each image will cover 38 x 1500 km rectangular areas.
+With LORRI, the resolution will be 0.70 km pixel-1, so each image will cover 72 × 72 km.
+MVIC's resolution at the same distance is 0.30 km pixel-1, and each image will cover 38 × 1500 km rectangular areas.

-As with Pluto, Charon will also be imaged with LORRI and MVIC for highresolution terminator images.
+As with Pluto, Charon will also be imaged with LORRI and MVIC for high-resolution terminator images.
 This is planned to occur an hour and a half before closest approach at a phase angle of 30 deg with LORRI (C\pan\global\6x3\1), and again simultaneously with MVIC and LORRI near closest approach at a phase angle of 89 deg (C\pan\terminator\simultMVIC\1).

-4.2.4 Map the surface composition of selected areas of Pluto and Charon with high resolution

-Near Pluto closest approach, LEISA will take a high spatial resolution scan across Pluto at 1.3 km pixel-1, obtaining spectra on a strip measuring 824 km by 332 km (P\IR\hires\scan\1).
-The similar high spatial resolution LEISA scan of Charon will achieve a resolution of 1.9 km pixel-1, over a strip measuring 1033 km by 486 km (C\IR\hires\scan\1).
+4.2.4 Map the Surface Composition of Selected Areas of Pluto and Charon with High Resolution achieve a resolution of 1.9 km pixel-1, over a strip measuring 1033 km by 486 km (C\IR\hires\scan\1).
 Additionally, MVIC will obtain approach hemisphere color maps of both bodies at a resolution (at the sub-spacecraft point) of 0.7 km pixel-1 for Pluto (P\color\globalscan\1-2) and 1.4 km pixel-1 for Charon (C\color\globalscan\1-2).
 These color maps will be obtained in all four MVIC color bands, including the CH4 filter at 0.89 micron.
 Because the MVIC color maps and the high-resolution LEISA maps have resolutions comparable to the resolutions of the global panchromatic maps obtained as a Group 1 objective, they will allow us to relate compositional information with geology.